PHPCSStandards/PHPCSUtils/README.md

 > :bulb: **Pro-tip**: if you want to prevent the fatal error and show a _friendlier_ error message instead, add `<rule ref="PHPCSUtils"/>` to your standard's `ruleset.xml` file.
 >
-> With that in place, PHP_CodeSniffer will show a _"ERROR: the "PHPCSUtils" coding standard is not installed."_ message if PHPCSUtils is missing as soon as the ruleset loading is finished.
+> With that in place, `PHP_CodeSniffer` will show a _"ERROR: the "PHPCSUtils" coding standard is not installed."_ message if PHPCSUtils is missing as soon as the ruleset loading is finished.

 ---

 > :bulb: **Pro-tip**: provide upgrade instructions for your end-users.
 For Composer-based installs, those should look like this:
+>
 > ```bash
-> composer update your/cs-package --with-dependencies
+> composer update your/cs-package --with-[all-]dependencies
 > ```
+>
 > That way, when the user updates your coding standards package, they will automatically also update PHPCSUtils.

 ---